Assessment

 UVELPE Oral Logo

-UVELPE ORAL TEST (formerly SPEAK Test)
+UVELPE ORAL

 Blue Chevron Point Left

-This test is only offered as a standalone option for prospective international teaching assistants who were exempt from taking the UVELPE Test.
+The Oral only test is only offered as a standalone option for prospective international teaching assistants who were exempt from taking the UVELPE Test.
 If you aren't sure if you need this test, please speak with your Director of Graduate Studies.

 To find out current UVELPE Oral testing times and registration information, click here.